-While Botox is the most popular treatment on the market, other alternative skin care solutions can do the trick!
+While Botox is the most popular treatment in the medical aesthetics industry, other alternative skin care solutions can do the trick!

 Radiofrequency (RF) skin tightening is one of the fastest growing non-injectables, giving your clients lifted brows, contoured cheekbones and ageless skin!

 Botox For Wrinkle Reduction

 Botox (botulinum toxin) is the most well-known non-invasive method for warding off wrinkles and other signs of aging.